Skip to main content

 💡 Pro Tip: If you change a guardrail, always test it in the Playground.
 A poorly set rule can silence your bot!

-Fields with Instructions Need the bot to know opening hours, address or stock status without retraining the whole brain?
+Need the bot to know opening hours, address, or stock status without retraining the whole brain?
 Use Fields.
 They’re like sticky notes the bot reads before replying.

 ⚙️ How it works (Add field)